-- Are taught within a semester frame of reference. - Involve the active participation of students with the instructor and other members of the class on a regular basis, throughout the term.
+- Are taught within a semester frame of reference. - Are not self-paced that is, students have assignments due on specific dates. - Involve the active participation of students with the instructor and other members of the class on a regular basis, throughout the term.